gadamc/cs231n/README.md

 * We could meet on the days after Christmas.
 Dec 27 - 31, depending on folks availability.
 * We could meet the week of Jan 2, again depending on availability
 * Jan 9 (date of Org Meetup) Assignment 3, project details
 * Jan 30 (date of Org Meetup) Still discussing Assignment 3.

-Future plans TBD.
+TBD: Once Assignment 3 is complete, we may consider a project, or join another project within the Seattle Deep Learning Meetup.